paypulse/paypulse.github.io/_posts/2017-11-02-Prepare for next week thursday seminar at Yang-jea.md

 `I will prepare for the next week seminar`

 I will prepare for the next week seminar. beacuse, I am so nervous.
-I have studied presentation or practice conversation english since last year. omg.
+I have not studied presentation or practice conversation english since last year. omg.
 It is almost one year ago, but I have to do .
 I don't want to give it up. so, i will prepare for some kinds of convsation question about my own company.